footballhead/pre-ablo/docker/host_build_and_package/README.md

 For help logging into the GitLab registry: https://docs.gitlab.com/ee/user/packages/container_registry/#authenticate-with-the-container-registry

-## Building Inside the Docker Image
+## Using the Docker Image

-First, start the Docker image with the source volume mounted
+Start the Docker image with the source volume mounted

     cd docker/host_build_and_package
     docker build -t registry.gitlab.com/moralbacteria/diablo-prdemo-patches/host_build_and_package .
     cd ../..
     docker run -v ${PWD}:/root/diablo-prdemo-patches -it registry.gitlab.com/moralbacteria/diablo-prdemo-patches/host_build_and_package bash

-Then, do the actual build

-    cd /root/diablo-prdemo-patches/diabutil
-    mkdir build
-    cd build
-    cmake .. -G Ninja
-    ninja
+This mounts the source to `/root/diablo-prdemo-patches` for you to do as you please